orfeotoolbox/OTB/CONTRIBUTING.md

 Caveat: even if the Dashboard build on develop branch is broken, it is not allowed to push fixes directly on develop.
 The developer trying to fix the build should create a merge request and submit it for review.
-However in that case, it is not mandatory to wait for a green dashboard if:

-* the developer has confirmed that proposed changes fix the compilation
-* the reviewers agree for a fast merge.
+Direct push to develop without review must be avoided.

 ### Commit message